 - Doing the Work: Doing the work typically takes only one day.

 - Getting the Analytical back from the Laboratory: (7 Business Days) Once we take the samples, it’s all up to the laboratory to get the analytical done so we can review it and get you your report.
 You can rush the analytical and depending on what we are sampling for can get it back in 1 to 3 days.

 - Writing the Report: (5 Business Days) Typically clients are looking for answers, not necessarily reports.
 Within 24 hours of receiving the analytical from the lab we can tell you what the report will say.
 Writing the report is just a formality to getting the answers.

 The bottom line for how long it takes to do environmental testing is; the fastest you can have answers is about 6 business days with a report in 11 days.
 Going at a regular speed you are looking at 28 business days.
 That’s about 5 weeks on average.
 It won’t matter who you use for your environmental consulting, that time frame is pretty accurate.

 Chances are, if you need environmental testing, this just threw a wrench into your timetable for acquisition or sale of the commercial real estate.

-If you need an Environmental Test on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
-We’ll work to get your Environmental REC removed with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1527-13 on any sort of commercial or industrial property.
-Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
+If you need a Environmental Test, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+We’ll get your project done with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1903-19 on any sort of commercial or industrial property.
+Our Assessments meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.